 Happy customers are the best customers.
 They return time and time again, recommend your brand to their peers, and publicly sing your praises.
 In return, the least you can do is make sure they feel valued.

 Customer appreciation and positive customer sentiment are crucial for growing new ecommerce stores as well as well-established ones—you can never have too many happy shoppers.
 Small gestures show you care and ensure customers feel special, which ultimately leads to long-term loyalty and improved customer retention.

 There are several approaches you can try in pursuit of this, but knowing where to start can be tough.
-To help, we pulled together the top nine ways to let customers know you value their business and their loyalty.
+To help, we pulled together fourteen ways to let customers know you value their business and their loyalty.

 1. Send handwritten thank you notes

-Handwritten thank you notes are one of the most cost-effective ways to demonstrate appreciation to your customers.
+Handwritten notes are one of the most cost-effective ways to show appreciate and say thank you for a purchase.
 Despite their low cost, these notes are good at communicating sincerity and humanizing your brand in customers’ eyes.

 Taking the time to handwrite letters lets customers know you’re willing to invest more than money to keep them around.
 Plus, handwritten, tactile mail automatically stands out in the digital age.

 Your note doesn’t have to be a long, drawn-out letter either.
 If you ensure it’s personalized and authentic, your sincere appreciation will shine through.

 Need more time?
 Use these time management apps to optimize how you spend every minute.